bojadgreat/Flutter-Project-w--Riverpods/README.md

-# test_project
+# Flutter Project with Riverpods

-A new Flutter project.
+A new Flutter project with riverpods integration and API call.

 ## Getting Started